COSC3020/pancake-sort-kkrweb/README.md

 This quadratic runtime occurs due to the algorithm considering all elements to identify the maximum within each of the iterations.

 In terms of the number of flips, the asymptotic runtime of the algorithm can be seen as of linear complexity, Θ(n).
-The asymptotic runtime of the algorithm in this case is linear as in each iteration, the algorithm performs a maximum of two possible flips.
+The asymptotic runtime of the algorithm in this case is linear as in each iteration, the algorithm performs at most two possible flips.
 Following the correct implementation of pancakeSort, one of these flips is used to move the maximum element to the front of the array(flip(array, endPos + 1)).
-The other flip has the purpose of moving an element to the correct position. (flip(array, x + 1).
+The other flip has the purpose of moving an element to the correct position, via (flip(array, x + 1).
-Due to this, the total number of flips in the worst case has an asymptotic complexity of Θ(n), as there are at most two flips per iteration.
+Due to this, the total number of flips in the worst case has an asymptotic complexity of Θ(n), as there are at most two flips per iteration, as was said above.

 //